edson-acordi/edson-acordi/README.md

 ### Hi! 👋

+Welcome to my GitHub Profile!
+It's a pleasure to have you here.
 My name is $\text{\textcolor{blue}{Edson Junior Acordi}}$ and I'm an $\text{\color[RGB]{204,112,0}{Electrical Engineer}}$. ⚡

 <!--
 **edson-acordi/edson-acordi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.